 The Call of the Wild + Free: Reclaiming Wonder in Your Child’s Education by Ainsley Arment

 If you long for your children to experience a childhood rooted in a love of nature, reading great stories, pursuing interests and hobbies, and making the entire world your classroom, then this book is for you!
-Founder of the Wild + Free movement and homeschooling mom of 5, Ainsley Arment will invite you to imagine a homeschool life steeped in wonder and empower you to bring this vision to life in your own family.
+Founder of the Wild + Free movement and homeschooling mom of 5, Ainsley Arment, invites you to imagine a homeschool life steeped in wonder and shows you how to bring this vision to life in your own family.

 The Convivial Homeschool: Gospel Encouragement for Keeping Your Sanity While Living and Learning Alongside Your Kids by Mystie Winckler

 This devotional book contains thirty days of short readings saturated with Scripture.
-Written by second-generation homeschooler and mom of 5, Mystie Winckler, this book constantly brings us back to our vision for homeschooling and reminds us that God calls us to homeschooling to bring about our sanctification as well as our children’s.
+Written by second-generation homeschooler and mom of 5, Mystie Winckler, this book will constantly bring you back to your vision for homeschooling and remind you that God calls us to homeschooling to bring about our sanctification as well as our children’s.
 This is a convicting and inspiring read that will draw you closer to God and help you focus on what truly matters.

 Modern Miss Mason: Discover How Charlotte Mason’s Revolutionary Ideas on Home Education Can Change How You and Your Children Learn and Grow Together by Leah Boden